waltherB/gatewayapi_sms/README.md

    - Set up alerts for failed JWT verifications
    - Track DLR processing errors

+### Nginx Configuration

+For production environments, we recommend using Nginx as a reverse proxy with the following security features:

+1. **SSL/TLS Configuration**:
+   - Modern cipher suites
+   - HTTP/2 support
+   - Proper SSL session handling

+2. **Access Control**:
+   - IP whitelisting for GatewayAPI servers
+   - Rate limiting (10 requests/second with burst of 20)
+   - HTTP to HTTPS redirection

+3. **Proxy Settings**:
+   - Optimized buffer sizes
+   - Appropriate timeouts
+   - Proper header forwarding

+A complete Nginx configuration example is available in `docs/nginx_webhook_example.conf`.
+This configuration includes all the necessary security features and is ready to use after adjusting the domain name and SSL certificate paths.

 For more details on GatewayAPI's webhook implementation, refer to their [official documentation](https://gatewayapi.com/docs/).

 ---